Military logistics: Analytical tools

 The development of computers facilitated the use of analytic tools.
-Multiple-criteria decision analysis (MCDA) is a sub-discipline of operations research that explicitly evaluates multiple conflicting criteria in decision making.
+Multiple-criteria decision analysis is a sub-discipline of operations research that explicitly evaluates multiple conflicting criteria in decision making.
 The location of a supply depot could involve multiple considerations and constraints, such as the access to road, rail and sea transport, and travel times to desired delivery destinations.
 Sometimes the number of alternatives is small and they can be considered individually, but they can also be too large for this to be possible.
 The consideration of constraints simplifies the decision making.
 These constraints could be economic, such as cost, but might also be less easily quantified, such as political, strategic or operational considerations.
 The United States Office of Management and Budget and the Department of Defense call this methodology the Analysis of Alternatives, and require it for military acquisitions.

 Logistical planning requires forecasting of future consumption and attrition.
 There are two types of attrition: material attrition and personnel attrition.
 The former relates to the loss of equipment through combat, accidents and ordinary wear and tear through usage.
 Reliability theory can be used to forecast the mean time between failures of equipment and parts.
 This can be used to develop replacement factors, on which manufacturing and stock levels can be based.
 In the case of items like subsistence and soap, where demand is highly predictable, it is more convenient to use consumption factors instead.
 Forecasting of casualties in combat is more difficult, as past experience may not be a reliable guide to future losses, but is required for planning by the medical services.
 Mathematical models of combat have been developed for this purpose.
 Lanchester's laws are differential equations that describe the time dependence of two armies' strengths as a function of time.

 Mathematical models exist for scheduling of convoys to ensure that vehicles and the goods they carry arrive in time.
 Vehicle routing models can be used to select routes for timely delivery with minimum exposure to enemy action and without overloading the capacity of transportation networks.
-Scheduling models can be used to coordinate convoys the share the same routes.
+Scheduling models can be used to coordinate convoys that share the same routes.
 There are also models for inventory management that can be used to scheduling and quantity of orders, and stock levels, taking into account factors such as storage capacity, demand rates and delivery lead times.